RANDSUM/randsum-ts/docs/RANDSUM_DICE_NOTATION.md

 However, more complex operations - "Drop highest, reroll 3's, and make sure the rolls are unique" - do not always have a well-understood spec.
 This document describes the more complicated syntax that `randsum` will recognize.

-### Attribution

-I looked high and wide for a consensus on a sort "Extended Standard Dice Notation", and could not find anything.
-The most extensive and thought-out documentation I found was for the game's [Sophie's Dice](https://sophiehoulden.com/dice/documentation/notation.html#keep).
-Much of that syntax has been mirrored here.

-Thanks, [Sophie](https://www.patreon.com/SophieHoulden)!
-Your examples were invaluable.
-Consider buying their [games](https://sophieh.itch.io/)!

 ## Dice Notation

 Dice Notation in `randsum` is **case-insensitive**. `2d8` and `2D8` both work equally well.